I made this yummy and nutritious vegetable soup today: Roasted Broccoli Rabe and Sweet Potato Soup. Try out this combo yourself!

-I have been cooking a lot more since getting Field Goods deliveries.
+I’ve been cooking a lot more since getting Field Goods deliveries.
 They deliver organic and non-GMO food to locations near you, all year around.

 This week’s bag was filled with all of this: